Rahmb0/AetherCast/README.md

 ## License

-AetherCast is provided under the MIT License.
+AetherCast is provided under the GPL-3.0 License.